 Backtrace and Changing Frames

-The stack is a list of the current function calls - it shows you where you are in the program.
+A stack is a list of the current function calls - it shows you where you are in the program.
 A frame stores the details of a single function call, such as the arguments.

-Backtrace, aka print the current function stack to show where you are in the current program.
+Backtraces or prints the current function stack to show where you are in the current program.
 If main calls function a(), which calls b(), which calls c(), the backtrace is

-c <= current location
+c <= current location b a main

 Move to the next frame up or down in the function stack.
 If you are in c, you can move to b or a to examine local variables.

-- Return from current function.
+- Returns from current function.

 Signals are messages thrown after certain events, such as a timer or error.
 GDB may pause when it encounters a signal; you may wish to ignore them instead.

-- handle [signalname] [action]
+handle [signalname] [action]

-- handle SIGUSR1 nostop
+handle SIGUSR1 nostop

-- handle SIGUSR1 noprint
+handle SIGUSR1 noprint

-- handle SIGUSR1 ignore
+handle SIGUSR1 ignore

-- Tell GDB to ignore a certain signal (SIGUSR1) when it occurs.
+Instruct GDB to ignore a certain signal (SIGUSR1) when it occurs.
 There are varying levels of ignoring.